 Take a hike!

 The castle is near the entrance to the Madame Sherri Forest on Gulf Road.
-You’ll have to drive deep into the woods on dirt and stone roads, which are narrow and windy.
+You’ll have to drive deep into the woods on winding dirt and stone roads, which are narrow.
 There may be limited phone and/or GPS reception throughout that area.
 While the structures seem stable, be careful, as there are no handrails on the steps and may be slick when covered with leaves.